population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 # Estimation Strategy and Data

-To establish the causal effects of Covid-19 lockdowns, we use household fixed-effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.
+To establish the effects of Covid-19 lockdowns, we use household fixed-effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.